Change of ownership of PTEs

-NZQA requirements for change of PTE ownership are outlined in the Guidelines for applying for registration as a PTE and on the online change of ownership application page, including the change of ownership form.
+Our requirements for change of PTE ownership are outlined in the guidelines for registration of a PTE.

 Types of ownership change

-A 'sale of shares' is essentially any change of ownership in which the registered entity that owns the PTE remains the same.
-This change includes Sale of Shares, Transfer of Shares or Introduction of new Shareholders.
+A sale of shares is essentially any change of ownership in which the registered entity that owns the PTE remains the same.

 In this situation, the seller must apply to have the PTE's current registration, and any approvals, accreditations, and consents to assess required.